Machu Picchu New Rules

 Machu Picchu Mountain

-Machu Picchu Mountain, which is also the Apu (sacred mountain) for the complex, is located south of the citadel, opposite Wayna Picchu.
-The hike partly leads through dense vegetation, but always rewards you with great views of Machu Picchu and the surrounding area.
+Machu Picchu Mountain, which is also the Apu (sacred mountain) for the complex, is located south of the citadel, opposite Huayna Picchu.
+The hike leads partly through dense vegetation, but rewards you with great views of Machu Picchu and the surrounding area once you break free from the trees.

 It takes about 90 minutes to get to the top of Machu Picchu Mountain, depending on your pace.
 The path leads over a lot of stairs.
 We recommend having a good physical condition and sturdy shoes for this route.

-Access to Machu Picchu Mountain is directly via the first part of Routes 1/2 to the control point.
-After the descent, however, it is not possible to continue along these routes and you have to leave Machu Picchu along the same path (as do the guests who reach Machu Picchu on the Inca Trail from the Sun Gate).
+You can access Machu Picchu Mountain directly via routes 1/2 and the control point.
+After the descent it is not possible to continue along these routes and you have to leave Machu Picchu along the same path (as do the guests who reach Machu Picchu on the Inca Trail from the Sun Gate).

 Then you can enter the facility again with the Machu Picchu Mountain ticket to complete the short tour along Route 3.